Tuesday, April 7, 2026

 The Large Arabian family was issued sporadically in the late 1950s and into the 1960s, but production of all three molds ended for a number of years after Spring 1968.
 Around this same time, Sam Stone, the owner of Breyer and father of Peter Stone, was considering closing down their horse and animal molding division of Breyer as not profitable.
 Peter begged his dad to reconsider and began traveling the country to promote the line.
 [1]

-The reason may be that around this same time, Hagen-Renaker began reissuing a number of Maureen's Designer's Workshop horses again, including Zara, Zilla, and Amir.
-Though that said, all three horses were also made at the San Marcos factory in the 1980s while Breyer was also making their plastic versions, so that may or may not have any bearing.
-Whatever the case, after about 10 years, the Love molds did return to the Breyer line up, including the PAM and PAF.
+Happily, the companies were apparently able to reach some manner of satisfactory arrangement again, and starting in 2014, Hagen-Renaker molds returned to the Breyer line.
 Interestingly, most have been fairly limited releases like BreyerFest special runs, web specials, and Vintage or Stablemate club releases.
 In fact, I think the 2025 silver dapple bay Classic Arabian Mare release "Ariana" is the first Love mold to be widely available in brick and mortar stores in about 20 years.

 Most excitingly, a new chapter in the Hagen-Renaker and Breyer relationship opened in 2025 with the release of the Stablemate Club model "Madonna."
 She's a scaled down scan of Hagen-Renaker's Large Zara mold (not the Proud Arabian Mare!), making it the first new Maureen Love sculpture to be introduced to the Breyer line up in 50 years.
-I can't wait to see more colors on this mold!
+How very fitting!
+I can hardly wait to see more colors on this mold!

 Left to right: Breyer Proud Arabian Mare, Madonna, and